-The NAV represents the capital of the Company which includes the NAV of the US\$ Equity Shares.
+&lt;sup>3 The NAV represents the capital of the Company which includes the NAV of the US\$ Equity Shares.

-Ongoing charges ratio calculated in accordance with guidance issued by the AIC as the total of the investment management fee and administrative expenses divided by the average NAV throughout the year.
+&lt;sup>4 Ongoing charges ratio calculated in accordance with guidance issued by the AIC as the total of the investment management fee and administrative expenses divided by the average NAV throughout the year.

-&lt;sup>5 Source: Manager, Bloomberg as at 30 June 2022.
+&lt;sup>5 Source: Manager, Bloomberg as at 30 June 2023.